JustinGatonby/UndervaluedPropertyKNN/README.md

 ## Data Visualisation and Analysis
 * Visualisation is primarily conducted using functions from the *ggplot2* package.
 * Important attributes are plotted to find those which are most informative.
-* The findings concluded that a kNN model would be most effective at predicting property prices.
+* The analysis concluded that a kNN model would be most effective at predicting property prices.

 ## Modelling and Evaluation
 * Variables selected during the process of data visualization and analysis are used in a kNN model.